Crystals for shifted key polynomials: Demazure crystals for Q -key polynomials

 The second exception is when $i \in [n-1]$ and $b := f_i(a) \neq \zero$ but $a^1a^2\cdots a^n$ and $b^1b^2\cdots b^n$ start with different letters.
 This situation also can never occur if $T$ has only one row, as interchanging $a$ and $b$ would put us back in the first exceptional case.
 We conclude that $\psi(e_i a) = e_i \psi(a)$ and $\psi(f_i a) = f_i \psi(a)$ for all $i \in \{1',\overline 1\} \sqcup [n-1]$ and $a=(a^1,a^2,\dotsc,a^n) \in \ORF(T)$, as needed. \end{proof}

 It may be possible to use a similar argument to calculate $\alpha^\Sp(T)$ when $T$ has only one row.
-However, the relevant formula for $\alpha^\Sp(T)$ is not as easy to guess; see the examples in Table~\ref{sp-fig1}.
+However, the relevant formula for $\alpha^\Sp(T)$ is not as easy to guess; see the examples in Figure~\ref{sp-fig1}.

 We mention one other conjecture.
 Recall from Proposition~\ref{rf-nonempty-prop} that the (Lehmer) code of $w \in S_\infty$ is the weak composition $c(w) = (c_1,c_2,\ldots)$ with $c_i = \abs{\{ j \in \ZZ \mid i<j\text{, }w(i)>w(j)\}}$.
 If $w$ is \defn{vexillary} is the sense of being a $2143$-avoiding permutation, then $\fkS_w = \kappa_{c(w)}$ by~\cite[Thm.~22]{ReinerShimozono} and consequently $\BRF(w) \iso \BRF(c(w))$ whenever $n$ is greater than or equal to all descents of $w$.